 Roman perked up at the offer.
 Logan however, did not share his enthusiasm.

 Firstly, accepting such favours would have been unprofessional.
 Secondly, the baker now seemed to make an effort to appear more quiet and professional, perhaps because Logan had not returned the hug or accepted his gratitude.
-He did not want the other to feel embarrassed for his enthusiasm or his clumsiness just because Logan was insecure in social settings.
+He did not want the other to feel embarrassed for his enthusiasm or his clumsiness just because Logan was insecure in social settings though.
 Besides, even the man’s clumsiness was adorable on him.

 “There is no need for any special treatment, though we appreciate it.
 You have been most kind to us already.”